-- 3.1 The primary purposes of the Society are to: - a.
-To promote, encourage and foster the sport of building and flying Recreational Aircraft in New Zealand ("the Sport"). - b.
-To promote the teaching of safe and efficient flying techniques in respect of Recreational Aircraft. - c.
-To act as a controlling body for the Sport and obtain or maintain a New Zealand Civil Aviation Authority Part 149 Aviation Recreation Organization Certificate ("Part 149"). - 3.2 The Society must not operate for the purpose of, or with the effect of: - a. any Member of the Society deriving any personal financial gain from membership of the Society, other than as may be permitted by law, or - b. returning all or part of the surplus generated by the Society's operations to Members, in money or in kind, or - c. conferring any kind of ownership in the Society's assets on Members but the Society will not operate for the financial gain of Members simply if the Society:
+The Society must not operate for the purpose of, or with the effect of:

+- any Member of the Society deriving any personal financial gain from membership of the Society, other than as may be permitted by law, or - returning all or part of the surplus generated by the Society's operations to Members, in money or in kind, or - conferring any kind of ownership in the Society's assets on Members but the Society will not operate for the financial gain of Members simply if the Society:

-- a. engages in trade, - b. reimburses a Member for reasonable expenses legitimately incurred on behalf of the Society or while pursuing the Society's purposes, - c. provides benefits to members of the public or of a class of the public and those persons include Members or their families, - d. pays a Member a salary or wages or other payments for services to the Society on arm's length terms (terms reasonable in the circumstances if the parties were connected or related only by the transaction in question, each acting independently, and each acting in its own best interests; or are terms less favourable to the Member than those terms), - e. pays any Member interest at no more than current commercial rates on loans made by that Member to the Society, or
+- engages in trade, - reimburses a Member for reasonable expenses legitimately incurred on behalf of the Society or while pursuing the Society's purposes, - provides benefits to members of the public or of a class of the public and those persons include Members or their families, - pays a Member a salary or wages or other payments for services to the Society on arm's length terms (terms reasonable in the circumstances if the parties were connected or related only by the transaction in question, each acting independently, and each acting in its own best interests; or are terms less favourable to the Member than those terms). - pays any Member interest at no more than current commercial rates on loans made by that Member to the Society, or - provides a Member with incidental benefits (for example, trophies, prizes, or discounts on products or services) in accordance with the purposes of the Society.

-- f. provides a Member with incidental benefits (for example, trophies, prizes, or discounts on products or services) in accordance with the purposes of the Society.
-No Interested Member is allowed to take part in, or influence any decision made by the Society in respect of payments to, or on behalf of, the Interested Member of any income, benefit, or advantage. - 3.3 Any payments made to an Interested Member must be for goods and services that advance the Society's purpose and must be reasonable and comparable to payments that would be made between unrelated parties.
+No Interested Member is allowed to take part in, or influence any decision made by the Society in respect of payments to, or on behalf of, the Interested Member of any income, benefit, or advantage.

+Any payments made to an Interested Member must be for goods and services that advance the Society's purpose and must be reasonable and comparable to payments that would be made between unrelated parties.

-4. Tikanga / Culture
+Tikanga / Culture

-- 4.1 The tikanga or culture of the Society is as follows: - a.
-Just Culture A just culture that helps create an environment where individuals feel free to report errors and help the organisation to learn from mistakes.

-and these Rules shall be interpreted having regard to that tikanga or culture.
+The tikanga or culture of the Society is as follows:

+• Just Culture - A just culture that helps create an environment where individuals feel free to report errors and help the organization to learn from mistakes and these Rules shall be interpreted having regard to that tikanga or culture.

-5. Act and Regulations
+Act and Regulations